ababphysics/TSH/README.md

      alt="TSH Phase Diagram showing the three structural phases—Stable (quantum), Composite (classical), and Core (gravitational)—as regions in the Δf–γT plane, with smooth boundaries c1(γT) and c2(γT) defining phase transitions." width="400">

+TSH provides structural resolutions to several long‑standing problems in modern physics:

+- the measurement problem and objective wave‑packet collapse
+- the lack of a continuous bridge between Bohmian mechanics and general relativity
+- quantum nonlocality vs relativistic locality
+- the absence of a unified dynamical equation covering quantum, classical, and gravitational regimes
+- the need for a covariant formulation of collapse‑like behavior
+- the incompatibility between decoherence models and gravitational localization

 ## 3. Key Breakthroughs of TSH

 **1. One Action, Three Regimes**